 Heather says:

-Inside the bird it’s called stuffing, outside it’s dressing.
+Inside the bird, it’s called stuffing, outside it’s called dressing.
 Sometimes families or regions will call one the other.
 It doesn’t matter here.
-This recipe is for a savory dressing that contains sweet apple, tangy dried cranberry, and crunchy almonds.
+This recipe is for a savory Thanksgiving Apple, Cranberry, Sage Dressing that contains sweet apple, tangy dried cranberry, and crunchy almonds.
 The original recipe called for sausage, but I use sausage in the cornbread dressing I serve.
 If you’d like to use sausage, use 1/2 pound of pork or turkey sausage.
 Brown it and use the drippings instead of the first 2 TBSPs of butter to saute the onions and celery.

 This recipe yields 10 servings and can easily be doubled.